ARMmbed/workshop-ada-lovelace-ble/instructions.md

 1. Open ``5_adding_sensors/main.h``.
 1. **Important:** First, on line 7, change the name of your device to a unique identifier (shorter than 15 characters).

+**Note:** If we are using the simulator, we can still see sensor values coming through on the development board.
+Comment line 30 (`ble.start(&eventQueue);`) out and look at the debug logs.

 ### Temperature sensor

 1. Place the sensor on your breadboard.
 1. The rounded side is the back of the sensor. **Don't get this wrong or you'll blow up the sensor!**
 1. Seen from the front, connect:
 1. Left pin to 5V.